 Vases come in a variety of sizes, from diminutive single bud vases to large vessels designed for massive centerpiece displays.
 A medium height vase with a wide opening will allow you to accommodate common flowers such as roses, tulips, daisies, or peonies.
 If you enjoy bouquets of tall flowers like sunflowers or like to display eucalyptus branches or tall dried flowers such as pampas grass, look for a taller vase that can accommodate them.

 Vases come in a variety of materials.
 Inexpensive everyday glass vases allow glass to disappear and create the effect that the flowers are holding up by themselves.
-Cut crystal vases add a bit of classical bling to the equation.
-But you can also find vases in a range of materials including ceramics such as porcelain or earthenware, metals such as stainless steel, bronze, or brass, and even rot-proof woods such as teak.
+Cut crystal vases add a bit of classical bling.
+But you can also find vases in a range of materials, including ceramics such as porcelain or earthenware, metals such as stainless steel, bronze, or brass, and even rot-proof woods such as teak.

 How do you keep flowers fresh in a vase?

 Cut flowers were not designed to last forever, but you can help keep cut flowers fresh by changing the water daily.
 Other methods used to increase the longevity of a bouquet—both proven and unproven—include adding things to the water, such as flower food packets comprised of citric acid, sugar, and bleach; crushed up aspirin; or vodka.

 How do you put flowers in a vase?